Sapd/SteamChecksReborn/README.md

 * `MinAllGamesHoursPlayed` in hours -- Minimum hours of games the user must have played (including rust)

 All checks do NOT include free-2-play games.
 You can disable checks with `-1`.

-To exclude limited accounts, use MinSteamLevel with a value greater than 0.

 ## Whitelist